 Improving Your Skills By Observing Others

 For those who work with others, such as hypnotherapists, past life regression specialists, coaches, or healers, it’s beneficial to pick up on the subtle cues your clients share.
 These clues include their primary sensing modality.
+This is an essential skill to practice so let’s make this even more fun!

 Alternatively, in a conversation, pay attention to the people talking.
 Where do their eyes move, and what words do they use to tell stories and describe memories?
 Are they accessing the information from visual, auditory, or kinesthetic input?